MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/dns-processes-interactions.md

 DNS servers running Windows Server 2008 support aging and scavenging features.
 These features are provided as a mechanism for performing cleanup and removal of stale resource records, which can accumulate in zone data over time.

 With dynamic update, RRs are automatically added to zones when computers start on the network.
-However, in some cases, they are not automatically removed when computers leave the network.
+However, in some cases, they aren't automatically removed when computers leave the network.
 For example, if a computer registers its own host (A) RR at startup and is later improperly disconnected from the network, its host (A) RR might not be deleted.
 If your network has mobile users and computers, this situation can occur frequently.

 If left unmanaged, the presence of stale RRs in zone data might cause some problems.
 The following are examples: